dronov/dronovdotnet/source/2018-03-15-open-iot-challenge-4-final.html.markdown

 ![1](http://dronov.net/images/osc/4.png)

 We tried to use cheap components as possible.
 That's why we've chosen an Orange Pi Zero as a main supported board.
-You can easily get it from Desktop, and many of onboard features supported in Armbian Linux.
+You can easily get it from Aliexpress, and many of onboard features supported in Armbian Linux.

 We wrote a [qt-application](https://gitlab.com/cloud-oscilloscope/qtloscope) that should be run on oscilloscope.